Vellore Fort: Vellore Mutiny (1806)

 The fort was the scene of the Vellore Sepoy Mutiny, popularly called the Vellore Mutiny.
-In 1806 Vellore Fort was used by the British to station two infantry regiments of the Madras Army plus four companies of an English regiment.
-The British commander-in-chief of the Madras Army had prescribed a new round hat for the Madras sepoys to replace their turbans, plus ordering the removal of beards, caste markings and jewelry.
+In 1806 Vellore Fort was used by the British to station two infantry regiments of the Madras Army plus four companies of a British regiment.
+The commander-in-chief of the Madras Army had prescribed a new round hat for the Madras sepoys to replace their turbans, plus ordering the removal of beards, caste markings and jewelry.
 These measures were intended merely to improve the appearance of the Madras soldiers on parade but the sepoys considered them to be an offensive meddling with their religious beliefs.
 The situation was worsened by the fact that the hat included a leather cockade, made from cow hide.

-On 10 July 1806, before sunrise, the Indian sepoys stationed in the fort attacked the European barracks there, and by late morning had killed about 15 officers and 100 British soldiers and ransacked their houses.
+On 10 July 1806, before sunrise, the Indian sepoys stationed in the fort attacked the European barracks there, and by late morning had killed about 15 officers and 100 soldiers of the British regiment and ransacked their houses.
 Some of the rebelling soldiers also urged the sons of Tipu Sultan to lead them.
 The news quickly reached the colonel commanding the cavalry cantonment in Arcot, who reached the fort within nine hours with several squadrons of British and Indian cavalry, accompanied by horse-artillery.
 The mutineers, numbering more than 800, were scattered with heavy losses.
 By noon the mutiny was put down.
 The events lead to a court of inquiry by the British, who decided to shift the Tipu Sultan's family from Vellore to faraway Calcutta, in isolation.

-The news of the Vellore Rebellion sent shockwaves to Britain.
+The news of the Vellore Rebellion sent shockwaves throughout the British government.
 The governor, Lord William Bentinck, and Commander-in-Chief of the Madras Army, Sir John Cradock both were recalled on this count.
 The Vellore Mutiny was the first significant military rebellion experienced in India by the British, although it has been largely overshadowed by the Bengal mutiny of 1857.